 Upon receiving this latest appointment, Rev. Medenblik stated, “I am humbled by the opportunity to move from serving the church as a local pastor and in various denominational settings to the presidency of Calvin Theological Seminary.
 One picture that we have in church planting in the Christian Reformed Church is embodied in the phrase, ‘Deep Roots, New Branches.’
 Calvin Theological Seminary is deeply rooted in and nurtured by the church.
 We have a great opportunity to use those roots to nourish preachers and church leaders for the ministries and new opportunities that await us in the mission field around each and every one of us.”

 “My excitement for preaching has everything to do with Jesus.”
 John Rottman’s love for Jesus has been there as long as he can remember, and his love for theology, at least as far back as grade 3!
 John pursued this passion with an undergraduate degree in philosophy and Greek, and continued in Toronto with graduate studies in theology.
 John spent five years working in a psychiatric hospital and it was during that time that John felt a call to the pastorate – but wasn’t so sure about preaching.
 This changed during his time in seminary.
 While writing his first sermon at Calvin Theological Seminary, he felt strongly that this was another piece of his calling.
 It is with a strong theological training, and understanding of the role of the Holy Spirit in preaching, that John now equips students to bring proclaim the gospel through the medium of preaching.
+Recently, John has become involved with seminary education in prisons.

-“Now after preaching for nearly twenty years and teaching it part-time for ten, I have learned some things about preaching, even as I continue to struggle.
+“Now after preaching for nearly twenty years and teaching it now for twenty, I have learned some things about preaching, even as I continue to struggle.
 As preachers we are vulnerable in the pulpit and perhaps never more so than as students.
 I am reminded of this every time I preach and especially when I preach one of my own sermons to a preaching class.As a teacher of preaching I welcome the challenge of learning with my students as we together invite God to shape us as preachers and disciples of Jesus.”

 David Rylaarsdam began his teaching career at Smith Memorial Bible College in Nigeria, and since has taught at the University of Notre Dame, Dordt College in Sioux Center, Iowa, and now, Calvin Theological Seminary.
 He has also served a variety of churches as interim pastor and received missionary training in Mexico City.
 David sees church history as an opportunity to listen to testimonies of older brothers and sisters in the faith.